d-oliveros/nest/README.md

 Nest
 ==============

-A data extraction framework on NodeJS.
-Replicate another site's data without touching its database.
+A scraping and data extraction framework on NodeJS.

 #### Features

-  * PhantomJS scraping
+  * Static and Dynamic scraping (with PhantomJS)
-  * Persistent state.
+  * Persistent state
+  * Parallel scraping with workers
-  * Automated scraping route tests.
+  * Automated route tests
-  * Workers.
+  * Command-line Interface

 #### Requirements